Muswellbrook: Popular culture

 Songwriter Donald Fagen explained the lyrics in an interview with Paul Cashmere of Undercover Music; "I think we had a map and put our finger down at the place that we thought would be the furthest away from New York or wherever we were at the time".

 Donald Horne spent his early childhood in Muswellbrook and the first volume of his autobiography, The Education of Young Donald, features an extensive description of life in the town in the 1920s and early 1930s.

 Muswellbrook is also mentioned in Thomas Keneally's book The Chant of Jimmie Blacksmith.

+Muswellbrook also features prominently in the Robert G Barrett novel, "The Tesla Legacy".